 What do I need to consider when carrying out remote consultations?

 When talking to patients by telephone, it's important to be aware of the limitations of this kind of consultation.
-Obviously, it is harder to make a clinical assessment if you cannot pick up on non-verbal communication or carry out an examination.
+Of course, it's harder to make a clinical assessment if you cannot pick up on non-verbal communication or carry out an examination.

 The GDC directs dental professionals to its basic good practice principles for remote consultations.
 In the current situation, it says you should make and record an appropriate risk assessment which takes into account "the infection risk of COVID-19, both from and to the patient, as well the apparent seriousness of the need for treatment and the extent to which it has been possible to make a clinical assessment".